SebastiaoCarvalho/rc/README.md

     -p PORT: change the port where your server is, default is 58002 -n IP: change the IP address where your server is, default is localhost (127.0.0.1)

+All images used for hint files are stored on a folder called images.

 Project made by Sebastião Carvalho 99326 and Frederico Silva 99222